 A procedure with medium-lasting results, such as a cutaneous or skin-only facelift, lasts 4-5 years and will cost between $6,000-$10,000.
 This type of facelift is especially helpful in patients who only need to address the issue of excess skin.

 Other, more invasive procedure types, such as a SMAS facelift, deep plane facelift, or a composite facelift, cost in the range of $10,000-$25,000, but the results are expected to last an average of 10-15 years.
 These procedures address issues such as cheek flatness, neck sagging, and jawline irregularities most effectively.
 These have a greater risk and reward, with slightly longer recovery than the smaller procedures.

-Most of your recovery will take place within the first 8-10 weeks postoperatively, although it is common for facelift patients to experience slight residual swelling and changes in skin sensation for up to a year for some procedures types, such as with a SMAS or deep plane facelift.
+Most of your recovery will take place within the first 8-10 weeks postoperatively, although it is common for facelift patients to experience slight residual swelling and changes in skin sensation for up to a year for some procedure types, such as with a SMAS or deep plane facelift.
 Other procedures require less recovery time, such as a liquid facelift, which only uses dermal filler injections.

 You will be in contact with your plastic surgeon during your follow-up visits to monitor for any complications or side effects you might experience during your healing process.
-As with most things, it is always better to take the necessary time to recover, and to avoid trying to neglect or speed up the steps required for your best healing.
+As with most things, it is always better to take the necessary time to recover and to avoid trying to neglect or speed up the steps required for your best healing.